bigsnarfdude/akka-http-algebird/README.md

 # Akka HTTP Algebird example

 This project demonstrates the [Akka HTTP](http://doc.akka.io/docs/akka-stream-and-http-experimental/current/scala.html) library.
-Simple Scala REST service wrapping Algebird HLL library to make an analytics query engine to provide Distinct Counts for millions of items using [HyperLogLog Algorithm](http://algo.inria.fr/flajolet/Publications/FlFuGaMe07.pdf).
+Simple Scala REST service wrapping Twitter Algebird HLL library to make an analytics query engine to provide Distinct Counts for millions of items using [HyperLogLog Algorithm](http://algo.inria.fr/flajolet/Publications/FlFuGaMe07.pdf).

+HLLs are stored as Base64 encoded strings using Twitter Chill(Kryo under the covers) for every minute.

+Key: `2015-08-21T04:29:00.000_loginService`
+HLLValue: `encodedHLLString`
+Value: `18394`

 The service provides two REST endpoints - one which gives current distinct count on the last minute of activitiy on the requested key.